Gamers-Blended/junes-be/README.md

 localhost:5050
 ```
 Login with the credentials stated inside `docker-compose.yml`. <br>
-Manage the user and cart database here.
+Manage the user and cartItems database here.